Juliuslassen/Juliuslassen/README.md

 Computer science student
 ------------------------

 I have been coding since the summer of 2022.
-I have a passion for backend, but also enjoy the frontend.
+I have a passion for backend, but also enjoy frontend.

 * 🌍  I'm based in Danmark
 * ✉️  You can contact me at [Julius@Hvidlassen.dk](mailto:Julius@Hvidlassen.dk)